• Skip to primary navigation

 BENEFITS OF USING REGULAR WRITING PROMPTS

 While some kids are naturally inclined to write often on their own, others are not as drawn to regular writing activities.
-By incorporating writing prompts into your daily or weekly routine, kids will get the chance to do meaningful writing more regularly.
+This is where variouus writing lessons can come into play.
+By incorporating creative writing prompts into your daily or weekly routine, kids will get the chance to do meaningful writing more regularly.
 This can help develop confidence in their writing abilities and lead them to want to write more on their own.

 Writing prompts also expose kids to a wide variety of topics to write about.
-This can be an excellent way to dicuss new vocabulary and encourage kids to then use vivid word choices in their writing.
+Journal writing can be an excellent way to discuss new vocabulary and encourage kids to then use vivid word choices in their writing.
+The more that they practice writing, the more comfortable they will get.

 TIPS FOR USING THE WRITING JOURNALS